wso2/docs-is/en/docs/learn/adaptive-authentication-with-function-library.md

 scripts.
 Each function library contains a set of functions.
 These function libraries can be added, deleted, edited, imported, and exported via the WSO2 Identity Server Management Console.

-### Adding a function library
+## Adding a function library

-Follow the steps below to add a function library using the Management Console,
+Follow the steps below to add a function library using the Management Console.

-1. Sign in to in to the Management Console.
+1. Sign in to the Management Console.

-2. On the Main menu, click Manage > Function Libraries >  Add.
+2. On the Main menu, click **Manage > Function Libraries > Add**.

     ![](../assets/img/tutorials/functional-lib-menu-manage.png)

-3. Fill in the Function Library Name, provide a brief Description and write the Function Library Script for the function library.
+3. Fill in the **Function Library Name**, provide a brief Description and write the **Function Library Script** for the function library.

     ![](../assets/img/tutorials/functional-lib-add-menu.png)

-4. Click Register to add the new function library.
+4. Click **Register** to add the new function library.

 !!!
 Note

-    When adding a function library script, the functions you are supposed to use in authentication scripts need to be exported as follows.
+    When adding a **Function Library Script**, the functions you are supposed to use in authentication scripts need to be exported.

-    For example, when writing more than one function in one library you can use either of the following functions.
+    When writing more than one function in a library you can use one of the following functions.

     **Option 1**